How To Generate A Windows 10 Performance Test Report

 This is the pop-up that will appear when you press the Windows key + R

 Once the performance monitor is open, you will need to look to the left side and click on ”Data Collector Sets”.
 You then need to expand the ”System” menu and right-click on ”System Performance”.
-Then, select ”Start” from the drop-down menu that appears.
+Then, select ”Start” from the context menu that appears.

 start system performance test